 This American eatery serves up classic dishes with a twist (like their Voodoo Burger with Cajun spices!) and is known for their legendary brunch, with their signature Rosemary Mary.

-This rustic pub is decked out with taxidermy and stocked with quality brews.
-They're also flipping some seriously tasty and creative burger options, like the peanut butter/bacon-based After School Special, plus hot wings, onion rings, and other "sidekicks."
+King's Hardware is decked out with taxidermy and stocked with regional brews, but the rustic pub's main attraction is its tasty and creative burger options, like the peanut butter and bacon-based After School Special.
+Aside from classic and specialty burgers, there are hot wings, onion rings, and similar greased-up "sidekicks" on the menu.
 You can bring your beer and burger outside and chill on the patio, or stay inside and challenge your friends to a round of skee-ball.

 With a patio that's open all Summer and fresh eats like a chicken sausage scramble and a salad nicoise, The Hi Spot is your go-to for a reshreshing brunch in Madrona.

 Toulouse Petit specializes in Cajun-kissed, French Quarter fare, and it does so in a dining room ripped right out of smoky New Orleans fantasy: curling wrought iron, heavily plastered walls, mosaic tiled floors.
 Considering the city of inspiration, shrimp and crawfish makes many cameos, in seriously spicy jambalaya, over creamy corn grits, or floating in a the dark roux of seafood gumbo.
 Southern poultry dishes (buttermilk-fried, cheri) and French-leaning steaks break up a seafood-heavy menu.
 Beignets topped with powdered sugar are just as sweet cast in morning light coming through dramatically arched windows as they are by evening candlelight with a dessert chianti.
 To ensure utter seduction, there’s always the voodoo rum punch (light and dark rum, cranberry, orange, pineapple, lemon, ginger beer, orange bitters).